 Legalisation of documents from Micronesia for use in the Netherlands

-To use a document from Micronesia in the Netherlands, you must first get a certificate of authenticity from the Micronesian Supreme Court.
-Then you must have the document legalised by the Netherlands embassy in Manila in the Philippines.
+To use a document from Micronesia in the Netherlands, you must get a certificate of authenticity from the Micronesian Supreme Court.

 Due to the coronavirus, the possibilities to have foreign documents legalised at an embassy or consulate-general are limited.
 To see if it is possible to make an appointment, please check the online appointment system (unless otherwise indicated).
 If no times are available, it is not yet possible.
 Do you only need to have your documents legalised by the local authorities?
 Then check with the local authorities if that is possible.

 Anyone who has one or more documents from Micronesia can have them legalised for use in any part of the Kingdom of the Netherlands:

 - the European part of the Netherlands